The DPP shift furniture brands must face

 What does a circular DPP program look like in practice?

-A circular digital product passport (DPP) program supports reuse, repair, and recycling across a product’s entire lifecycle.
-For furniture brands, that means linking design, supply chain, and post-sale systems to deliver accurate, accessible product data wherever and whenever it’s needed.
+A circular digital product passport (DPP) furniture program supports reuse, repair, and recycling across your product’s entire lifecycle.
+For furniture brands, that means linking your design, supply chain, and post-sale systems to deliver accurate, accessible digital product passport furniture data wherever and whenever it’s needed.

-Two brands leading this shift are Living Spaces and Jordan’s Furniture, both using Inriver to power connected, traceable product experiences.
+Two furniture brands leading the DPP shift are Living Spaces and Jordan’s Furniture, both using Inriver to power connected, traceable product experiences.

 Living Spaces